Last Updated on January 10, 2021 by smartkitchenpicks

-My family is crazy about macaroni and cheese.
+My family is crazy about mac and cheese cups.
 So, naturally, I am always trying to find new ways to prepare it.
 This recipe features macaroni and cheese in a completely unique way – the pasta is secured into a little muffin-sized bites.

-That’s right – this mac and cheese is made in a miniature muffin tin!
+That’s right – this mac and cheese is made in a mini muffin tins!
 Who knew macaroni and cheese could be so fun?!

-My little one year old absolutely loved these cups and they were easier for him to eat than regular macaroni and cheese.
-I made these in a miniature muffin tin so they would be smaller for him to eat and I think they look cuter that way.
+My little one year old absolutely loved these muffin cups and they were easier for him to eat than regular macaroni and cheese recipe.
+I made these in a miniature muffin tins so they would be smaller for him to eat and I think they look cuter that way.